emilia82/challengepage/README.md

 also basic javascript functions.
 At the top of the page, there is a button that can change the background of the page from orange to white.

-The website has basic sections with 3 simple paragraphs and basic ones information about the project - challenges and call for action.
+The website has 5 basic sections with paragraphs, photos or icons and basic information about the project - challenges and call for action button.

 Links in the navigation make it easier to go to the individual sections.

-A table with superhero movies has also been added to the website.
-These videos will be a task to be performed by the audience of the challenge.
+In the 4th section, there is a callendar with a sample shedule of workout plan for every day.

 polish version: